GenericMappingTools/pygmt/doc/contributing.md

   case.
 Open an [issue](https://github.com/GenericMappingTools/pygmt/issues) with feature requests or bug fixes, or post general comments/questions on the [Forum](https://forum.generic-mapping-tools.org).
-* Contribute code you already have.
-It doesn't need to be perfect!
+* Contribute code!
+This can be code that you already have and it doesn't need to be perfect!
 We will help you clean things up, test it, etc.
 * Help triage issues, or give a "thumbs up" on issues that others reported which are relevant to you.
 * Participate and answer questions on the [PyGMT Forum Q&A](https://forum.generic-mapping-tools.org/c/questions/pygmt-q-a/11).